girliemac/getting-started-lessons/intro-to-programming-languages/README.md

 In this section, you'll learn about some software that you might find very useful as you start your professional development journey.

+### Editors

+One of the most crucial tools for software development is the editor.
+Editors are where you write your code and sometimes where you will run your code.

+Developers rely on editors for a few additional reasons:

+- *Debugging* Discovering bugs and errors by stepping through code, line by line.
+- *Syntax highlighting* Adds colors to code, makes it easier to read.
+Most editors allow customized syntax highliting.
+- *Browser Extensions and Integrations* Additions that are specialized for developers, by developers for access to additional tools that aren't built into the base editor.
+- *Customization* The great thing about most editors is that they're extremely customizeable, and each developer will have their own unique development environment that suits their needs.

+### Browsers

+Another crucial tool is the browser.
+Web developers rely on the browser to observe how their code runs on the web, it's also used to view visual elements of a web page that are written in the editor, like HTML.

+Many broswers come with developer tools (Dev tools) that contain a set of helpful features and information to assist developers to collect and capture important insights about their application.
+For example:

+### Command Line Tools
+### Documentation

 🚀 Challenge: TODO add a challenge

 ## [Post-lecture quiz](.github/post-lecture-quiz.md)